-HW 1 is made a range of Bit problems.
+HW 1 is made of many Bit problems, some small and some large.

 Part-a is the first set of problems on this page.
-Part-b is the second set of problems depending on lecture-3.
-The whole thing is due Wed Oct 2nd at 11:55pm.
-How to submit is explained in the part-b text.
+Part-b depends on lecture-3, and we'll release it at that time.
+The whole thing is due Wed Jan 14th at 11:55pm.
+The mechanics of submitting your work will be explained in the part-b text.

-Lair helper hours (linked off course page) begin for the quarter on Sun night.
+Lair helper hours (linked off course page) begin for the quarter on Sun night, and Nick and Ngoc are available right after class plus thie hours M-F are listed on the course page.
 The experimental server saves your code each time you click the Run button.
+There is also a (seldom used) "save" command in a menu, if you want to save your code without running it.

-Work on your code using one case at a time.
-As a last step, select the "Run All" option in the menu and Run to check your code against all the cases.
+2. Work on your code just running with a single case, like Case-1, as this shows you the best feedback as the code runs.
+Then as a last step, select the "Run All" option in the menu and Run to check your code against all the cases.
 If successful, the output is "All Correct" at the top with the big checkmark, which means your code produces the correct output.
 You should also check your code over for clean style (also covered Fri).
+See Python Style Guide

 The part-a problems are 1 function each - no extra decomposition.

-Suggestion: One loop to move right, with its test stopping at the right spot.
+Suggestion, as above: One loop to move right, with its test stopping at the right spot.
 Then a second loop to go down.
-Strategy: a series of loops using their tests to stop in the right spot.
-This applies to problem 7 also.

-Suggestion: write one while loop that gets to the top first.
-Then add if-logic inside the loop to detect and handle the the niches on the way.
-See the lecture "dip" example.
+Suggestion: write one while loop that gets to the top first and test that.
+Then add if-logic inside the loop to detect and handle the niches on the way.
+See the lecture-2

 Before